The Outsiders 1983 Film Review: Done by Rancel

-The Outsiders is a 1983 drama film directed by Francis Ford Coppola.
+The Outsiders 1983 drama film is directed by Francis Ford Coppola.
 The film would be a platform for many up and coming stars from the 1980’s.
 At the time of the movie’s release it featured a cast of primarily unknowns; C. Thomas Howell, Rob Lowe, Emilio Estevez, Matt Dillon, Tom Cruise, Patrick Swayze, Ralph Macchio, and Diane Lane.
 In supporting roles are Leif Garrett and Tom Waits.
-The Outsiders was originally a novel by S.E.
+The Outsiders movie was originally a novel by S.E.
 Hinton.
 Matt Dillon and Diane Lane would re-team with Francis Ford Coppola for “Rumble Fish”.
-The Outsiders movie is 91 minutes long.
+The Outsiders 1983 movie is 91 minutes long.

 The Outsiders 1983 movie takes place in the early 1960’s in Tulsa, Oklahoma.
 It is centered around two groups of teenagers/young adults, the Greasers (Poor White Trash Tough Boys) and the Socs (Preps).
 The Greasers include, Ponyboy Curtis (C. Thomas Howell) and his two older brothers, Sodapop (Rob Lowe) and Darrel (Patrick Swayze), as well as Johnny Cade (Ralph Macchio), Dallas Winston (Matt Dillon), Two-Bit Matthews (Emilio Estevez), and Steve Randle (Tom Cruise).
 Their rivalry with the Socs is escalated when Ponyboy, Johnny, Two-Bit, and Dallas Winston are talking to Bob Sheldon (Leif Garrett) and Randy Anderson (Darren Dalton), girlfriends at the Drive-In movie theatre.

 The two Socs confront the three greasers and before a total fight breaks out the two girlfriends of the Socs, Cherry Valance (Diane Lane) and Marcia (Michelle Meyrink) agree to leave with their boyfriends Bob and Randy.
 Later on that night, Bob, Randy, and a couple of other Socs attack Ponyboy and Johnny in the park.
 To save Ponyboy’s life, who was having his head dunked in the water by Bob, Johnny pulls out a switchblade knife and kills Bob.
 The other Socs run off.
 Dallas Winston warns Ponyboy and Johnny that they should leave town.
 Ponyboy and Johnny heed Dallas Winston’s advice and they retreat to an abandoned church in a made up town known as Windrixville.
 Dallas later arrives and tells the two boys that Cherry is willing to back up their story in court.